(Adds details throughout on stocks and sectors; updates prices)

-Consumer staples rose 0.6 percent, while the materials group, which includes precious and base metals miners and fertilizer companies, rose 0.4 percent even as some gold miners lost ground as gold prices fell.
+* The materials group, which includes precious and base metals miners and fertilizer companies, lost 1.2 percent.

 Our Standards: The Thomson Reuters Trust Principles.